 As Traffic Safety Committee chairman for the Illinois Association of Chiefs of Police, Park Ridge, IL, Deputy Chief Lou Jogmen spearheaded the inaugural Illinois Rail Safety Week in 2014.
 Mr. Jogmen, along with more than 300 independent police agencies, county sheriff departments, private firms and state agencies, worked to promote public awareness through education, enforcement and rail safety engineering advances.

 The initiative was accomplished through volunteers, limited grant funding and coordinated efforts across the state.
-This model has been expanded to other campaigns in Illinois, including distracted driving awareness, and was used to introduce National Rail Safety Week in 2016, co-sponsored by International Association of Chiefs of Police and Operation Lifesavers.
+This model has been expanded to other campaigns in Illinois, including distracted driving awareness, and was used by the International Association of Chiefs of Police to pass a resolution in 2016 supporting the first National Rail Safety Week in September 2017.

 Advice to Others: "A well planned and implemented communications strategy is key to marketing the issue and gaining the understanding and support of the public.
 Participants must own being part of the solution and must see themselves as a valued contributor.
 It is incumbent on program organizers to develop an esprit de corps among participants and for those participants to feel that the initiative would not be successful without their efforts."